How Can I Treat a Natural Antibiotics For Tooth Infection at Home?

 Baking Soda

 Baking soda doesn’t treat a bacterial infection, but it has antibacterial properties that provide temporary relief.
 It’s also effective at plaque removal, so you can use baking soda in your regular dental hygiene to minimize the risk of bacterial accumulation.
-To rinse your mouth with baking soda, you must mix 1/2 tablespoon of baking soda with the same quantity of water and a pinch of salt.
+To rinse your mouth with baking soda, you must mix 1/2 teaspoon of baking soda with the same quantity of water and a pinch of salt.
 You should rinse your mouth for up to five minutes.

 Hydrogen Peroxide